-The kids are going to want EVERYTHING (you exit most of the rides into a themed shop) Agree beforehand pocket money or that you can get something on the last day or you will be driven NUTS.
+The kids are going to want EVERYTHING (you exit most of the rides into a themed shop) Agree their pocket-money beforehand, or make it clear that they can get something on the last day or you will be driven NUTS.
 Ours got their wands on the first day and they played with them the entire time.

 There are freshwater fountains dotted around all the parks so just bring a bottle to refill.

 To give you an idea of prices, an ice cream inside the parks is about $5 and a packet of crisps is $3,75.

 Watch YouTube videos of the rides before you set off so that smaller children have an idea of what to expect.
 The Jimmy Fallon Ride Through New York ride has a flash of a shark during the ride so my daughter knew to close her eyes for that part and she was fine and ended up loving it.